hphelion/documentation/devplatform/helion/admin/server/configuration.html.md

 [*--block*](/als/v1/admin/reference/kato-ref/#kato-command-ref-process-ready)
 option is useful in this scenario).

-**Warning**: All  *kato*  commands should be run as the 'helion' system user, **not as root**. kato will prompt for the 'helion' user password if sudo permissions are required for a specific operation.
+**Warning**: All  *kato*  commands should be run as the 'helion' system user, **not as root**.
+Kato will prompt for the 'helion' user password if sudo permissions are required for a specific operation.

 - [Changing the Password](#changing-the-password)
 -   [Network Setup](#network-setup)